 When telling his story as a grown man, the boy was quite particular about the reason for this odd custom.
 Moving out of the regular home and into the barn was like going on holiday, a change from the daily routines during the winter.
 It was a celebration of summer.

-The custom of moving out from the main house during the summer months was a regular practice across many parts of Scandinavia.
-A practice that may have stretched back for more than a thousand years.
-Rarely, the families moved into the barn – but often into a specific summer cottage, the cook-house or other out-buildings on the farm.
+The custom of moving out from the main house during the summer months was a regular practice across many parts of Scandinavia; a practice that may have stretched back for more than a thousand years.
+However, moving into the barn – like this family did – was probably an exception.
+Often, people moved into a specific summer cottage, the cook-house or other out-buildings on the farm.

 Recommended read: The old Norwegian farm – the tradition of summer pasture